charantejasparimi/sports-scheduler/README.md

 ## Overview

-Welcome to Sportify, the cutting-edge Sports Scheduler web application!
-This repository showcases the culmination of skills developed throughout the WD201 course.
+Welcome to SportSlate, the cutting-edge Sports Scheduler web application!
+This repository showcases the culmination of skills developed throughout the WD501 course.
 Dive into the world of sports event planning and organization with our feature-rich platform.

 ## Project Highlights

 ### The Challenge 🌟

-In the final level of WD201, participants were tasked with creating a Sports Scheduler from scratch.
+In the final level of WD501, participants were tasked with creating a Sports Scheduler from scratch.
 The objective was to design a tool allowing individuals to set up matches, fostering greater participation in sports.

 ### Personas 🚀